-- 1. Conceptualise sport and recreation for development, social responsibility, corporate citizenship, social cause endorsement, and cause-related marketing, and the diverse needs of population groups that are under-represented in sport and active recreation; - 2.
-Analyse and evaluate inclusive and social responsible sport and recreation industry practices; 3.
-Articulate their personal and professional philosophy of sport and recreation within an inclusive and social responsible context; and 4.
-Devise inclusive and socially responsible programs for sport and recreation organisations.
+1. Conceptualise sport and recreation for development, inclusive environments, social responsibility, social justice and equal opportunity in working with and understanding and the diverse needs of population groups that are under-represented in sport and active recreation;

+2. Analyse and evaluate inclusive and social responsible sport and recreation industry practices, programs and policies;

+3. Articulate their personal and professional philosophy of sport and recreation within an inclusive, accepting, and social responsible context; and

+4. Devise inclusive and socially responsible programs for sport and recreation organisations.